lealoe/Capturing-experiential-knowledge/README.md

 The code and information are provided for the following analyses:
 - Initial data preparation
-- Application of sentiment and subjectivity analysis to Facebook comments.
+- Application of sentiment and subjectivity analysis to Facebook comments
 - Rudimentary filtering of the text corpus to arrive at experiential knowledge
 - Pre-processing of the data and implementation of Structral Topic Modeling